Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Reanalyzing the ECMO trial

-Comparing the randomization probabilities for different prior probabilities of the null hypothesis for each method, we can see that $\Pr(H_0) = 0$ (Thompson sampling) shows the most extreme randomization probabilities that rapidly increase to 100\%, whereas $\Pr(H_0) = 1$ (equal randomization) leaves the probabilities completely static at 50\%.
-In between, the randomization probabilities gradually shift from 50\% to the Thompson sampling probabilities.
-The RPW probabilities (black squares) are relatively close to the probabilities from the exact method with $\Pr(H_0) = 0.5$ at the beginning of the study and become closer to the normal approximate method with $\Pr(H_0) = 0.75$ at later time points.
+Comparing the randomization probabilities for different prior probabilities of the null hypothesis, $\Pr(H_0) = 0$ (Thompson sampling) shows the most extreme randomization probabilities that rapidly increase to 100\%, whereas $\Pr(H_0) = 1$ (equal randomization) leaves the probabilities completely static at 50\%.
+In between, the probabilities gradually shift from 50\% to the Thompson sampling probabilities.
+The RPW probabilities (black squares) are relatively close to the exact method with $\Pr(H_0) = 0.5$ at the beginning of the study and become closer to the normal method with $\Pr(H_0) = 0.75$ at later times.

-The bottom plot in Figure~\ref{fig:ECMO} shows the corresponding posterior probability of the ECMO treatment being effective.
-Depending on the prior probability $\Pr(H_0)$, we can see that the posterior probability at the end of the trial may be very high (e.g., $\Pr(H_{+} \mid y) = 0.99$ for $\Pr(H_0) = 0$), or only moderately favoring ECMO (e.g., $\Pr(H_{+} \mid y) = 0.86$ for $\Pr(H_0) = 0.5$).
-From a Bayesian perspective, stopping the trial seems thus only a sensible decision if the prior probability of equal effects was low.
-Conversely, more evidence would have been needed if the prior probability had been higher, for example, if the prior probability were $\Pr(H_0) = 0.5$, representing a priori equipoise.
+Figure~\ref{fig:ECMO}b shows the corresponding posterior probability of the ECMO treatment being effective.
+Depending on $\Pr(H_0)$, the posterior probability at the end of the trial may be very high (e.g., $\Pr(H_{+} \,\vert\, y) = 0.99$ for $\Pr(H_0) = 0$), or only moderately favoring ECMO (e.g., $\Pr(H_{+} \,\vert\, y) = 0.86$ for $\Pr(H_0) = 0.5$).
+Stopping the trial seems thus only a sensible decision if the prior probability of no ECMO effect was low.

+Figure~\ref{fig:ECMO}c shows the probability of observing the ECMO allocation sequence under Bayesian RAR with different $\Pr(H_0)$.
+The probability is highest for $\Pr(H_0) = 0$ (Thompson sampling) and decreases with increasing $\Pr(H_0)$ until $(1/2)^{12} = 0.024\%$ for $\Pr(H_0) = 1$ (equal randomization).
+Interestingly, the probability under RPW is also rather low (2.8\%).
+Hence, observing the ECMO allocation sequence under Bayesian RAR would only be less likely than under RPW for $\Pr(H_0) > 0.6$ (exact method) and $\Pr(H_0) > 0.55$ (normal method), respectively.